MPR-UKD/RGB-tri/README.md

 The slow component (Fs) is calculated internally by the equation Fd = 1 - Fi - Ff.
 The output of RGBtri is a color-coded parametric image, where Ff uses the red, Fi the green, and Fs the blue color channel.

-The syntax of RGBtri is quite simple: "RGBtri -Ff file1.nii -Fi file2.nii -o output.nii".
+The syntax of RGBtri is quite simple: _"RGBtri -Ff file1.nii -Fi file2.nii -o output.nii"_.
-Type "RGBtri -h" for more details.
+Type _"RGBtri -h"_ for more details.
-Some test data is available in the "test-data" directory.
+Some test data is available in the _"test-data"_ directory.

 ![](assets/color-kidney1.png)

 The algorithms presented here are described in:
-"Presentation of microstructural diffusion components by color schemes in abdominal organs" in Magnetic Resonance in Medicine Article DOI: 10.1002/mrm.30183
+**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine
+Article DOI: 10.1002/mrm.30183

 C++ code is provided to create RGB diffusion component maps.
 A cmake file has been added for compilation.